Hives/makers-notes/week-1/README.md

 What goals did I achieve from this?

 ### Pair using the driver navigator style

-[Feedback from Matt here... we did ping pong method though...]

 ### Follow an effective debugging practice